dyluc/dyluc.github.io/_posts/2024-09-01-the-transformer-architecture.md

 ["Attention Is All You Need" by Vaswani et al., 2017](https://arxiv.org/abs/1706.03762)

-> [!TIP]
+> **TIP**
-> Note: There is a TensorFlow PluggableDevice to enable training on Mac GPUs called [tensorflow-metal](https://developer.apple.com/metal/tensorflow-plugin/).
+> There is a TensorFlow PluggableDevice to enable training on Mac GPUs called [tensorflow-metal](https://developer.apple.com/metal/tensorflow-plugin/).
 If you're using an Apple silicon chip like me, you can install this via `python3 -m pip install tensorflow-metal`.

 ## Architecture - Quick Overview